Full Moon Party (film): Plot

-It is graduation day at the high school in Twente.
-To celebrate the end of high school, Hans Nijboer (played by Cas Jansen) invites all of his friends on a boat trip to Majorca, Spain.
-The boat is owned by his older brother Ties (played by Daan Schuurmans), who broke his connection with their father.
-Once the friends have all come aboard the boat, they start for Majorca.
+It is graduation day at a high school in Twente.
+To celebrate the end of high school, Hans Nijboer (played by Cas Jansen) invites all of his friends on a boat trip to Mallorca, Spain.
+The boat is owned by his older brother Ties (played by Daan Schuurmans), who has cut ties with their father.
+Once the friends have all come aboard the boat, they start for Mallorca.
 While they are sailing to their destination, a police boat drops off another high school student, Treesje (played by Georgina Verbaan), a goth girl who is not friends with anyone on the boat.

-Upon arrival in Spain, they decide to look for the Full Moon party, a party on a secret location.
+Upon arrival in Spain, they decide to look for the Full Moon party, a party at a secret location.
 That night, the friends visit a Dutch bar, where they witness the breakup of two of their friends, Bobbie and Esmee.
-Ties meets a Dutch singer named Sacha (played by Ellen Ten Damme) and falls immediately for her.
+Ties meets a Dutch singer named Sacha (played by Ellen Ten Damme) and immediately falls for her.
 The night after, Ties performs one of his songs at the same bar, but other Dutch men call him names and yell at them.
 A fight begins, and Hans is the one who ends up getting hurt.

 A few days later, the group finally finds the location of the Full Moon Party.
-Ties is surprised when he hears his own song, performed by Sacha, who stole the song.
+Ties is surprised when he hears his own song, performed by Sacha, who stole it.
 She invites him to sing the song with her.
 After the same Dutch men yell at him again and Sacha talks some courage into him, Ties decides to sing his song with her.
 Afterwards, they go to his room and make passionate love.
 However, they are spied on by Natasja (played by Jasmine Sendar), one of the group of friends, who is in love with Ties.
 She goes back to her room, where she finds comfort in her best friend, Steven.
 They end up making love as well.
 Meanwhile, Bobbie discovers that Esmee has taken off with Luc.
 Bobbie realizes he does not want to lose his girlfriend and he goes after them.
 Just in time, he arrives at the boat as Esmee is about to be raped by Luc.
 He knocks Luc unconscious and sails back to land with Esmee, where they start to make love too.